wrwetzel/Birdland/ReadMe-GitHub.md

 case it will be convenient to add the directory containing the executables to your PATH.

-If cloned in ~/tmp:
+For example, if cloned in ~/tmp:
 ```
 PATH=~/tmp/Birdland/src/birdland:$PATH
 ```

-If unzipped in ~/tmp:
+Or, if unzipped in ~/tmp:
 ```
 PATH=~/tmp/Birdland-main/src/birdland:$PATH
 ```